osmosis-labs/mesh-security/docs/ibc/Overview.md

 [Control Channel](./ControlChannel.md), and is the core piece of the Mesh Security IBC protocol.

-We send reward vouchers over the Control Channel from the converter contract in the Consumer side to the External Staking contract on the Provider side, so that they can be distributed by the Provider side.
+We send reward amounts over the Control Channel from the Converter contract in the Consumer side to the External Staking contract on the Provider side, so that they can be distributed by the Provider side.
 The Provider side indicates in turn to the Consumer side which users should receive rewards.